- 20 Must-Do Activities For A London Family Vacation

 London is high on most families’ vacation bucket lists, and it’ss often the first place a family travels to in Europe.

-London is usually high on bucket lists for family vacations to Europe.
-The people speak English, there’s a lot of familiar, kid-friendly food, and the city has attractions and activities you know you want to see before you even pick up a guidebook.
+It’s easy to see why, the people speak English, there’s a lot of familiar, kid-friendly food, and the city has attractions and activities you know you want to see before you even pick up a guidebook.